-Education Secretary Miguel Cardona visits Seattle’s Maritime Academy
+Education Secretary Miguel Cardona tours career programs in Seattle, Kirkland

 “Sometimes it’s as simple as just liking being on the water and not knowing that could turn into a career,” Lane said.

-“They can also see the world (in this job).
-Get around and travel,” Rimando-Chareunsap said.
+Working in the maritime industry also gives graduates the chance to “see the world, get around and travel,” Rimando-Chareunsap said.
 “It’s a career that literally takes you places.”

-The Seattle Maritime Academy is on the Lake Washington Ship Canal near the Ballard Bridge.
+After successfully docking the ferry, Cardona and Jayapal toured the training center’s diesel lab, where students take apart engines and put them back together, and viewed the maritime instructor vessel from the dock.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.